-PARENT ZONE POSSIBLE ZONE STATEMENT OF INTENT SCHEME APPROACH EXISTING AND FUTURE LAND USE Imizi (Homestead/ Rural Residential) Imizi/ Rural/ Transitional Settlement (RTS) Zone 1 To provide for densely populated rural settlements which are located within 5km Radius to SDF Nodes and Corridors.
-To promote proper growth of rural residential areas in terms of servicing needs and amenity.
-Dwelling Cattle Kraal Chicken Coop Granaries Additional granny flat Imizi/ Rural/ Transitional Settlement (RTS) Zone 2 To provide for sparsely populated rural settlements which are located within a radius beyond 10km from SDF Nodes and Corridors.
-To promote and protect the agriand amenity of the rural areas. -village lifestyle, sense of place Dwelling Cattle Kraal Chicken Coop Granaries Additional units On-site burial On-site waste disposal pit Traditional Royal Residency/ Isigodlo To provide for the traditional palace for Isilo or Amakhosi.
-It is often used for royal residency, administrative and recreational (cultural festivities) purposes in most rural areas and some regulations are crucial to consider in relation to these.
-To cater for royal cultural and re Royal residency Dwelling Administrative Recreational and traditional/cultural festivities (virginity testing) Royal gathering/ Meeting Place Agriculture Zones Subsistence Farming To provide for livestock breeding, grazing, ploughing and veld management at a smaller scale.
-To protect land from degradation due to poor farming methods.
-All-Season Grazing Land (Amadlelo) Winter Grazing Camps (Amakhaphelo) Izinkambi Dip Tank (Idiphu) Insimu Isivande Environmental Service Zones Cultural and Heritage Open Space To preserve the natural and cultural open spaces from land use intrusion and degradation.
-To ensure that the cultural open spaces remain vacant and undisturbed.
-Isigcawu (Meeting Places and Traditional Trials) Amagquma (Hilly Areas that are communicating (views) Amahlathi Emvelo (Indigenous Forests for Wood harvesting, Wild fruit harvesting and Hunting areas) Imithombo/ Iziphethu (Waterbodies and Wetlands where fishing and agricultural water collection can be done) Isishozi (Lightning prone areas that are kept vacant) Transport Roads Road reserves Railway line Landing strip Bus and taxi rank Railway station Public parking The provision of land for the full range of road infrastructures within rural and urban areas to ensure an optimal road transport network can be constructed and maintained.
+PARENT ZONE POSSIBLE ZONE STATEMENT OF INTENT SCHEME APPROACH EXISTING AND FUTURE LAND USE Imizi (Homestead/ Imizi/ Rural/ Transitional To provide for densely To promote proper Dwelling Rural Residential) Settlement (RTS) Zone 1 populated rural settlements growth of rural residential Cattle Kraal which are located within areas in terms of servicing Chicken Coop 5km Radius to SDF Nodes needs and amenity.
+Granaries and Corridors.
+Additional granny flat To provide for sparsely To promote and protect the a gri-village lifestyle, sense of Dwelling Imizi/ Rural/ populated rural settlements place and amenity of the rura al areas.
+Cattle Kraal Transitional which are located within a Chicken Coop Settlement (RTS) radius beyond 10km from Granaries Zone 2 SDF Nodes and Corridors.
+Additional units On-site burial On-site waste disposal pit To provide for the traditional To cater for royal cultural and d religious needs.
+Royal residency Traditional Royal palace for Isilo or Amakhosi.
+Dwelling Residency/ Isigodlo It is often used for royal Administrative residency, administrative and Recreational and traditional/ recreational (cultural cultural festivities (virginity festivities) purposes in most testing) rural areas and some Royal gathering/ Meeting Place regulations are crucial to consider in relation to these.
+Agriculture Zones Subsistence Farming To provide for livestock To protect land from All-Season Grazing Land breeding, grazing, degradation due to poor (Amadlelo) ploughing and veld farming methods. ■ Winter Grazing Camps management at a smaller (Amakhaphelo) scale.
+Izinkambi Dip Tank (Idiphu) Insimu Isivande

+Environmental Cultural and Heritage Open To preserve the natural and To ensure that the cultural ■ Isigcawu (Meeting Places and Service Zones Space cultural open spaces from land use intrusion and degradation. open spaces remain vacant and undisturbed.
+Traditional Trials) Amagquma (Hilly Areas that are communicating (views) Amahlathi Emvelo (Indigenous Forests for Wood harvesting, Wild fruit harvesting and Hunting areas) Imithombo/ Iziphethu (Waterbodies and Wetlands where fishing and agricultural water collection can be done) Isishozi (Lightning prone areas Transport Roads Road reserves Railway line Landing strip Bus and taxi rank Railway station Public parking The provision of land for the full range of road infrastructures within rural and urban areas to ensure an optimal road transport network can be constructed and maintained.
 Regulations with respect to roads will focus on issues of access onto roads and the use of road reserves for trading on some areas.
-Regulations relating to taxi and bus ranks would need to be specific to these uses and more prescriptive as these uses can have a high impact on neighbours.
-Existing RoadsFuture Roads
+Regulations relating to taxi and bus ranks would need to be specific to these uses and more prescriptive as these uses can have a high impact on neighbours. that are kept vacant) Existing Roads Future Roads